Efficient optical configurations for trapped-ion entangling gates: Discussion/Conclusion

 The primary challenge we anticipate with the SW scheme is associated with the motional frequency shift that results from the spatial curvature in the optical intensity (and associated AC Stark shift) experienced by the ion.
 For both the MS and LS schemes considered here, this motional frequency shift is however independent of the ion's internal state.
 It is furthermore static in time, avoiding potential squeezing dynamics that can introduce infidelites \cite{vasquez2024state}.
 It is hence an effect that can in principle be straightforwardly calibrated without introducing nontrivial additional dynamics.
 The magnitude of this shift is calculated in Appendix~\ref{App:gateham} for the gate parameters considered here, with the resulting shifts in radial frequencies plotted in Fig.~\ref{fig:freq_shift}.
 The shift, at the few kHz level for modest gate errors, is appreciable compared to the gate detuning (20 kHz in this work) and increases in the high-fidelity regime, and hence is critical to account for in high-fidelity implementations.

 The SW scheme also introduces more demanding positioning requirements than typical gate configurations.
-However recent experiments with ion control in phase-stable standing waves sourced from integrated optics \cite{vasquez2023control, clements2024sub} suggest that few nm-level positioning control is practical in such settings even with present understanding of materials for stray field shielding \cite{de2021materials, brown2021materials}.
-How challenging it is to realize such positioning with the required optical powers emitted through surface openings and the potential associated evolution of stray charge \cite{harlander2010trapped, wang2011laser} is a key question for experimental realization.
+However recent experiments with ion control in phase-stable standing waves sourced from integrated optics \cite{vasquez2023control, clements2026sub} suggest that few nm-level positioning control is practical in such settings even with present understanding of materials for stray field shielding \cite{de2021materials, brown2021materials}.
+We show in Appendix \ref{App:scatter} that gate fidelities in the SW scheme are minimally affected by expected positioning inaccuracies.
+How challenging it is to realize such stable positioning with the required optical powers emitted through surface openings and the potential associated evolution of stray charge \cite{harlander2010trapped, wang2011laser} is a key question for experimental realization.
 We have assumed the same $\theta_z$ for all beams for simplicity here, but minor modifications can relax some constraints; for example we note that the additional positioning requirements for ions along the axial direction for the RW2 and SW schemes considered here may be relaxed by use of a vertically emitted $\mathbf{E_2}$ field with no wave-vector projection along the axis.

-Though we have considered SW nodes here to realize gate drives at intensity nulls, other structured light profiles could be used in place of the SW.
-For example, first-order Hermite-Gauss modes have the same first-order field gradient along the nodal line and would allow for very similar interactions as those considered here.
+Structured light profiles other than SW nodes could also be used to generate the gate interaction presented here.
+For example, first-order Hermite-Gauss modes have the same first-order field gradient along the nodal line and would permit SPS suppression at the intensity node in a similar fashion as in the SW scheme.
+An entangling gate implementation employing such a configuration to drive axial modes of motion in ion chains has been demonstrated recently \cite{faorlin2026entangling}.
 The effective single-ion LD parameter for such a configuration with a transverse gradient along the $y$-direction, $\eta_\mathrm{HG} = \frac{2}{w_y} y^{(0)}$ \cite{west2021tunable} is however challenging to increase to that achieved for a SW $\eta_\mathrm{SW} = \frac{2\pi}{\lambda} y_0$ except for subwavelength waists $w_y$; hence for practical focuses it appears challenging to achieve a gain in power requirement with such a configuration.
-Nevertheless, the use of more sophisticated structured light profiles \cite{schmiegelow2012light, verde2023trapped} in Raman interactions may offer interesting opportunities to mitigate SPS beyond the simple case considered here, including for higher-order squeezing-type interactions that may leverage multiple SW-type fields \cite{katz2022n,buazuavan2024squeezing, burd2024experimental}.